• Skip to primary navigation

-Busting Misconceptions Around Women and Decision Making
+Busting Misconceptions Around Women and Decision-Making

-Unfortunately, misconceptions and double-standards persist when it comes to how women make decisions and whether they are as effective as men.
+Unfortunately, misconceptions and double standards persist when it comes to how women make decisions and whether they are as effective as men.
 But, what’s one of the best ways to improve your organization’s effectiveness around decision-making?

 Make sure women are included in the process.

-Organizations are now expected to do more with less, while continuing to be cutting edge, innovative and customer centric.
+Organizations are now expected to do more with less while continuing to be cutting-edge, innovative, and customer-centric.
 Which makes strategic decision-making a top priority.

 Do women make decisions differently from men?
 Yes, they do.
 However, studies show that asking for input from both men and women leads to better results.

-twTweet: The truth is that women are equal to men in decision making skills, and in some cases, more effective.
+Tweet: The truth is that women are equal to men in decision-making skills, and in some cases, more effective.

-Unfortunately, with women holding only 14 percent of the top 5 leadership positions within organizations, by default most C-Suite decisions are made by men.
+Unfortunately, with women holding only 14 percent of the top 5 leadership positions within organizations, by default, most C-Suite decisions are made by men.

 CNN Money recently reported that companies with a high representation of women board members significantly outperformed those with no female directors, according to a 2011 Catalyst analysis of financial results at Fortune 500 companies.

-The truth, as it turns out, is that women are equal to men in decision making skills, and in some cases, more effective.
+The truth, as it turns out, is that women are equal to men in decision-making skills, and in some cases, more effective.

 Ready to break through some of the misconceptions?